Maximum entropy method and spectral RMC

 Information theory techniques such as the maximum-entropy method provide a way to choose a physical result from the infinite number of models with a small chi-squared value.
 I have been involved with developing methods for mobility spectrum analysis of semiconductor devices, which may be used on real systems.
 I have also developed a technique for extracting the phonon density of states from specific heat measurements.
 In that paper, I also developed a spectral reverse Monte-Carlo technique, which is an alternative to maximum entropy, without the assumptions of the entropy functional.

-Jim Hague is a Lecturer in Physics and Astronomy at the Open University in the UK.
+Jim Hague is a Senior Lecturer in Physics at the Open University in the UK.
 His main research interest is many body physics (both quantum and classical).
-He works on problems in biophysics and condensed matter theory.
-He is also interested in the application of information theory techniques to advanced data analysis.
-Jim teaches wide range of physics topics, including relativity theory, electromagnetism and quantum physics.
+He works on problems in biophysics, condensed matter theory and cold atoms.
+Jim teaches a wide range of physics topics, including relativity theory, electromagnetism and quantum physics.